annezj/annezj.github.io/_posts/2018-01-07-Modelling-customer-churn-part-2.md

 df.tel=df.tel[,c(2:19, 21)]
 ```
 We also saw that contract had the largest effect on churn rate, and that the curves were discontinuous over the contract expiry
 time.
 Therefore, it may be helpful to include contract expiry as an additional predictor.
-(Note that when fitting a predictive model you should ideally split your data and retain an independent test set before looking at the data and doing feature engineering).
+(Note that when fitting a predictive model you should ideally split your data then carry out feature engineering using only the training set).

 ```
 df.tel$contract_expired=F